 When JD briefed me on his new book and the process he was working on, I volunteered and said I wanted to be a part of it.
 I am quite successful at work and wanted to improve it further.
 However, I wasn’t too keen on adopting it for life.
-I thought it would restrict me a lot and clip my feathers.
-So, I adopted it at work and did a trial run for a month.
-It was much more successful than I thought.
-The Agile Results process has in more ways than one made me a responsible individual.
-The most important realizations for me at the end of it was

 - do not misuse time or take it for granted.

 - your mind is your best friend and your worst enemy.

 - the ideal world does not exist.
 You cannot achieve the best.
 There is always room to make it better.
 But the trick lies in identifying what works best for now.
 Be agile in determining the best.

 I started by applying the Rule of 3.

 On the way to work, I decide on the three things I want to get done for the day.
 I restricted myself to one day only.
 I get distracted if I start thinking too far ahead.

 For the first week or so, I had trouble identifying the three best things for a day.
 I would either achieve it in the first hour of work or wouldn’t be able to complete even 1 out of the 3.

 For example, I wanted to complete a module that would have been possible had it not been for a CR [change request] flowing in.
 Now, it would take me more than 2 days to finish it.

 My plan for the day went down the tube.